AusDTO/gov-au-content-guide/_entries/2016-05-04-temperature.md

 ---
+title: "Temperature"
+related: [symbols-characters]
 ---

 ## Temperature

 For temperature use the abbreviation instead of spelling out the word

 **For example**

-A temperature of 2C is about the same as 36F.
+> A temperature of 2C is about the same as 36F.

+---

 Links